 After a few days of making herself a nuisance – and having ever-more disturbing dreams – Noemí has enough information to determine that she has to get herself and Catalina away from High Place and this dangerous family.
 But will the house let them go?
 (Yeah, you read that right!)

 There are so many excellent, weird, creepy parts to Mexican Gothic.
 The isolated, creepy house, the chilling housekeeper, the magnetic yet menacing husband (all the best parts of Rebecca) mixed up with Guillermo del Toro’s Crimson Peak in the vividly decaying house and the uniquely British obsession with family history but set in 1950s Mexico.
 Noemí’s interactions with the Doyle family get stranger and scarier and more complex.
 Then a little “weird nature” like in Jeff VanderMeer’s Annihilation gets into the mix and the story goes WILD (I don’t eat mushrooms and thank God for that).
 Mexican Gothic is solid Gothic horror.
 I LOVED IT (it also gave me major book hangover).
 Another contender for best book of the year.

-Dear FTC: I read the digital galley of this book and immediately pre-ordered it on my nook.
+Dear FTC: I read a digital galley of this book from the publisher via NetGalley.